Domain-Shift-Aware Conformal Prediction for Large Language Models: Experiments

 \section{Experiments}

-In this section, we evaluate the performance of our framework DS-CP on the dataset exhibiting domain shift.
+In this section, we evaluate the performance of our framework DS-CP on datasets exhibiting domain shift.

 \textbf{Dataset.} We conduct experiments on the MMLU benchmark \citep{hendrycks2020measuring}, which has become a widely used benchmark for evaluating UQ for LLMs \citep{kumar2023conformal,ye2024benchmarking,kiyani2024length,su2024api,vishwakarma2024prune}.
-Following the setup in \cite{ye2024benchmarking}, we focus on the multiple-choice question answering task.
+Following the setup in \citet{ye2024benchmarking}, we focus on the multiple-choice question answering task.
 The MMLU dataset spans 17 subjects grouped into four broad categories: humanities, social sciences, STEM, and other domains (business, health, and miscellaneous).
 Each category contains 2,500 instances.
 For each question, there are six possible answer choices (A–F), exactly one of which is correct.
 This structure makes MMLU particularly well-suited for assessing calibrated prediction sets, since coverage and set size can be measured in a straightforward and interpretable way.

 \textbf{Evaluation.} To study performance under domain shift, we treat different subjects as different domains.
 Specifically, we calibrate on one subject and test on another.
 With 17 subjects in total, this leads to $17 \times 16 = 272$ ordered subject pairs, since calibration and test domains are not interchangeable.
 We apply our method to all 272 pairs, which allows us to systematically evaluate robustness across a broad spectrum of domain shifts.
 Each sample corresponds to a subject pair.
-We set the miscoverage level to $\alpha = 0.10$, targeting $90\%$ marginal coverage.
 For each pretrained model, we report (i) the empirical coverage, defined as the proportion of test instances where the prediction set contains the correct answer, and (ii) the average set size, defined as the mean cardinality of the prediction sets across the test data.
 This dual evaluation captures the trade-off between validity and efficiency.

+To properly assess marginal coverage, one would ideally resample both calibration and test data.
+Accordingly, for each subject pair, we conducted a bootstrap procedure by resampling calibration and test instances with replacement and recomputing empirical coverage across replicates.
+The resulting mean and median coverage were nearly identical to those obtained using the full calibration and test sets.
+This outcome is expected: conditional on the observed data, bootstrap averages converge to the full-sample statistic as the number of replicates increases.
+For this reason, and for computational clarity, we report results based on the full calibration and test data, which effectively capture the same behavior as the resampled evaluation.